Daniel Rogger

 Policy

-Public Reports from Surveys of Public Servants
+Examples of Reports from Surveys of Public Servants

 The Government of Ethiopia and World Bank (2018) “Moving Further on Civil Service Reforms in Ethiopia” Washington DC: World Bank (see here to access the report on the World Bank web site)